-Inspired by the iconic food culture of New Orleans and Louisiana, NOLA is a sweet spot for a lunchtime feast with views out across Darling Harbour.
+Inspired by the iconic food culture of New Orleans and Louisiana, NOLA is a sweet spot for a lunchtime feast with views out across Barangaroo and Darling Harbour.
 The Smokehouse has you covered for top-cut meats cooked to perfection with southern-style roasting.
-Think dry-aged beef brisket, smoked and pulled pork shoulder and spit-roasted lamb served with simple slaw or BBQ spiced garlic corn on the side.
+Think dry-aged beef brisket, smoked and pulled pork shoulder, and spit-roasted lamb served with simple slaw or BBQ spiced garlic corn on the side.
 Hit the French Quarter after your meal—a secret room dedicated to premium whisky.

 A Sydney institution for a reason, Jonah’s at beautiful Whale Beach will instantly give you those first-day-of-holidays warm and fuzzies.
 With an unbeatable view, it would be wrong to stay for only an hour, so settle in and let them do the hard work by ordering from the set menu of two, three or four courses.
 Add on the paired wine option, because you deserve it.

 Want to make a day of it?
 Here's our fresh guide to all the best eats and drinks in Manly right now.